Tyrrrz/Tyrrrz.me/data/blog/conditional-content-presenting-via-wpf-contentpresenter/Post.md

   - 'wpf'
 ---

 Sometimes you may find yourself facing a problem of having to switch between multiple presentations based on some condition.
-For example, you may want to display the same list of items differently depending on whether multiselect is enabled or not.
+For example, you may want to display the same list of items differently depending on whether multi-select is enabled or not.

 The easiest and the most obvious way to achieve this is to bind the `Visibility` property of the elements so that one is shown while the other is collapsed or hidden.
 However, this approach comes at a cost.